Professor Manus Hayne SFHEAProfessor

 I studied at the University of Southampton and did a PhD and a postdoc at the University of Exeter, before moving to the European mainland.
 There I briefly worked in Paris, and then at the KU Leuven, Belgium for nearly 10 years, where I investigated semiconductor nanostructures in very high magnetic fields (up to 50 T).
 I returned to the UK to join the Physics Department in Lancaster in June 2006.

 PhD Supervision Interests

 Two projects are available.
-(1) Universal memory combines the best of DRAM and Flash.
-Implemented as RAM, it would allow instantly on/off computers with unprecedented reductions in power consumption.
-We have demonstrated candidate univeral memory cells.
-The project will focus on shrinking memory cells to the nanoscale.
+(1) Universal memory combines the best features of DRAM and flash, i.e. is non-volatile, low-voltage, non-destructively read, fast, cheap and high endurance.
+We recently demonstrated novel III-V compound semiconductor candidate universal memory cells (ULTRARAM™), and research is rapidly progressing towards device scaling, fabrication of small arrays and implementation on Si substrates.
+The objective of this project is to develop and implement the III-V CMOS logic that will enable addressing of bits in large arrays (up to 1 Mbit).
+It will be suitable for someone with an interest in semiconductor device physics or electronic engineering.
 (2) VCSELs were recently used for 3D sensing in smartphones.
 'Eye-safe’ VCSELs that emit at>1400 nm are preferred, but, all production VCSELs, including those in smartphones, lase at>1000 nm.
 The project will develop>1400 nm VCSELs, based on our patented GaSb quantum ring technology.